flutter/engine/README.md

 focused on low-latency input and high frame rates on Android and iOS.

 The Flutter Engine is the runtime environment for hosting Flutter applications.
-Most developers will interact with Flutter via the Flutter Framework and APIs.
+Most developers will interact with Flutter via the Flutter Framework and APIs, which run inside the engine.

 _Flutter is an early-stage open-source project._ We are still adding features.
 However,